amazon-archives/amazon-ecs-interstella-workshop/README.md

 ## Learning Paths:
 **Monolith to Microservices (Fast Labs)**
-1. Monolith to Microservices with AWS Fargate
+1. Monolith to Microservices with AWS Fargate *coming soon!*
 2. [Monolith to Microservices with EC2](/workshop-microservices)

 **Complete Path (Original Labs)**: